bmuzuraimov/bmuzuraimov/README.md

 [Nodeon](https://nodeon.me) is a Notion integration that automates scheduling and task management for students.
 The system analyzes a student's behavior and task requirements realistically, rescheduling and calculating the amount of time required for tasks.
 The software features a chatbot that uses natural language processing to understand and respond to user commands from their Notion dashboard.
 The system is designed for scalability and is monetized through a premium subscription model that offers extra features.

+[eHospital-PHP-MySQL](https://github.com/bmuzuraimov/eHospital-application-PHP-MySQL): The eHospital application is a web-based hospital management system developed using PHP and MySQL with the Model-View-Controller (MVC) architecture.
+The application simplifies hospital management tasks and makes it easier for doctors, nurses, and hospital administrators to manage patient data, appointments, and other hospital-related tasks.
+The application includes features such as user authentication and authorization, chat functionality, medicine and pharmacy management, diagnostic and treatment tools, **patients classification using KNN algorithm**.

 [IoT-Connector](https://github.com/bmuzuraimov/IoT-Connector): IoT-Connector is a PHP framework that enables two-way communication with IoT devices.

 [Forum Scraper and MongoDB Cloud Storage](https://github.com/bmuzuraimov/Forum-Scraper-and-MongoDB-Cloud-Storage): Python-based web scraper that retrieves data from website forums and stores it in MongoDB cloud.